Curing weed: How to cure weed properly

 How to calibrate cheap hygrometers for curing jars

 You can get multipacks of low cost hygrometers to measure relative humidity (RH) in curing jars, but keep in mind that the cheap models are very inconsistent.
-Buy a 12 pack of cheap hygrometers and may get 10 different readings.
+Buy a 12 pack of cheap hygrometers and you may get 12 different readings in the same room.
 Seriously.

 I’ve used these cheap hygrometers when curing cannabis in mason jars many times, stuck to the bottom of the wide-mouthed lid with double sided tape.
 They’re great for that since they’re so small.